This recipe is so easy you just throw everything into the oven and 3 hours later you have perfect Chinese pork belly with a delicious sticky sauce.

-- Preheat oven to 170.C fan bake.
-Place pork into a oven proof baking dish, sprinkle over flour and mix.
+Preheat oven to 170°C fan bake.
+Place pork into an ovenproof baking dish and sprinkle with flour to coat the meat.

-- Cover with the lid then bake for 2 hours, remove from the oven, stir then and add the boiling water.
+Cover with the lid or foil then bake for 2 hours.
+Remove from the oven, stir, then add 1 cup of boiling water.

-- Scatter over spring onion and sesame seeds then serve with rice and greens.
+Scatter over spring onion and sesame seeds then serve with rice and steamed bok choy.

 Note: If using star anise make sure you remove it before serving, so people don't break their teeth. 🙂